-It's easy to prepare your will online by following our stepby-step process - first you need to create an account at publictrustonline.co.nz to get started.
-Otherwise, feel free to make an in person appointment and one off our experts will guide you through the entire process.
+It's easy to prepare your will online by following our stepby-step process - starting with creatingan account at publictrustonline.co.nz.
+Otherwise, you can make an in person appointment and one off our experts will guide you through the entire process.